patrickgold/simpi/README.md

 ## Compiling Programs

 ### GNU/Linux
-Use the library flag `-lwiringPiSim` of gcc to compile your wiringPi program.
+Use the library flag `-lwpisim` of gcc to compile your wiringPi program.
-When running the compiled program, it willl try to communicate with the SimPi Broker.
-If this fails, an error message will be outputted.
+When running the compiled program, it willl try to communicate with the SimPi Client in the browser.
+Tip: run your program with `WPISIM_LOG=1 ./<prog-name>` to see event logs.

 ### Windows
 (todo: create windows compilation script)